CS Advising Handbook: Policies and Procedures

 Co-oping and interning have many benefits for you.
 First, you get job experience in your field of study.
 This experience is extremely useful when you begin looking for a job after graduation.
 It makes you more competitive than someone who has no work experience.
 Second, you can earn quite a bit of money.
 Third, you get a welcome break from school.

 For more information about co-oping or interning, contact the University Co-op/Internship Program in the Student Services building, or contact Ms. Bradford, Mr. Farris, or Ms. Rupert who are the CS co-op/intern liaisons.

 Please see Curriculum for Liberal Education.

 From your freshman year on, you should always have a tentative long-term schedule of classes you plan to take and the semester in which you intend to take them.
 With regard to CS courses, you can check to see which courses are likely to be offered in which semester by viewing the "Computer Science Anticipated Course Offerings."

 Students will enter course requests during fall and spring terms for the next term.
 These are only requests and are not a guarantee that you will get these courses.
 After all students have placed their requests, a program will run that assigns students to courses based on a hierarchy of student status.

-The week of course request is an eight-day period in the middle of each semester during which students choose their class schedule for the following semester.
-During spring semester, students request courses for both summer school (if they plan to attend) and for fall semester of the following school year.
-Course Request runs from Tuesday of one week through Tuesday of the following week in mid-October and mid-March.
+The week of course request for spring and fall is an eight-day period in the middle of each semester during which students choose their class schedule for the following semester.
+Course Request runs from Tuesday of one week through Tuesday of the following week in mid-October for spring courses and mid-March for fall courses.
+Course request for summer courses is usually available the first week of December and closes the first week of February.
 Exact dates are listed in the calendar section of the current Timetable.

 Please make sure your proposed schedule realistically reflects courses you plan to take: